manassaloi/manassaloi.github.io/_posts/2021-02-03-scaling-decisionmaking.markdown

 15. Having a good relationship with peers help.
 People help those they like.
 You will have a harder time to align people who don't like you vs someone who had a good experience working with you earlier.
 16. Avoid private DMs for making final decisions.
 Be comfortable sharing decisions in public slack channels.
 17. It is all about taking ownership.
 Hire people who take ownership of their work and they will not shy away from making decisions and unblocking others.
+18. Have more 1-1s.
+19. Have a staff meeting every week for cross team collaboration.
+20. Agree on your report's priorities for the week on Monday itself.
+I have [1-1 with all my reports on Monday](https://manassaloi.com/2020/01/28/one-on-ones.html) to kick off the week.

 Related read: [On making good decisions](https://manassaloi.com/2020/04/29/decision-making.html)